-Being a U.S. citizen can also present problems if you hold investments in Canada such as RESPs, RDSPs, TFSAs, and mutual funds, or if you are the shareholder of a Canadian corporation.
+Being a U.S. citizen can also present problems if you hold investments in Canada such as RESPs, RDSPs, TFSAs, and mutual funds or if you are the shareholder of a Canadian corporation.
 These topics are beyond the scope of this article so it is important to contact your trusted Crowe MacKay advisor for assistance.

-If you are or ever have been a U.S. Citizen, we suggest you contact your Crowe MacKay tax advisor to determine your filing requirements.
+If you live in Canada and are or ever have been a U.S. citizen, we suggest you contact your Crowe MacKay tax advisor to determine your tax filing requirements.